 - If you have more than one CD or DVD drive, try using iTunes with each drive.

 - Hold down spacebar while launching iTunes.
 Oddly, it appears that holding down the spacebar while iTunes is launching may allow import of CDs.
+Strange but many folks say this works the best!

 - Restart or Force Restart.
 Restarting your computer or your iDevice often fixes this issue.
 To force restart an iDevice, press both the Power and the Home (or Volume Down) buttons until you see the Apple logo.
 Then release.
 Wait until your device fully starts up before opening iTunes.